 DPDK vRouter CPU setup

-DPDK requires the NIC used by the vRouter application to be managed with a PMD an to be able to directly read and write packets from the user space application without the use of IRQ to get notified packets to be processed.
+DPDK requires the NIC used by the vRouter application to be managed with a PMD to be able to directly read and write packets from the user space application without the use of IRQ to get notified packets to be processed.
 Some CPUs will perform an infinite loop to check continuously that there are no packets to be processed in the queues of the NICs used by the application.
 This is why some CPUs have to be booked for an exclusive use by the DPDK application for packet polling purposes.
 CPU allocation planning is a very important task to be done by the your architecture team in charge of the virtual infrastructure.

 On each compute node you have to allocate: